Beafty/l4d2server-docker/README.md

 First, prepare the `server.cfg` file, `host.txt` file and `motd.txt` file.

 The `addons` folder is used to store mods and plugins and can be empty.
+The `cfg` folder is used to store sercer.cfg and other things.

 Run the container by using Docker Compose.